 Class schedules are changed by officially adding or dropping a class.
 Attending a class does not constitute official registration.
 Failing to attend a class does not constitute an official dropping of a class.
-Classes may be added to a schedule only during the first week of a term.
+Before changing your class schedule, you may want to check with your Student Advisor or Student Services about the Financial Aid implications.
 Classes may be dropped at any time during the term.
-Any class schedule change may have consequences for financial aid.
-Check first with your Student Advisor and Student Services before changing class schedules.